The Best SUVs and Crossovers for Every Kind of Dad

-The Dad With Tons of Kids: Ford Expedition
+Best SUV and Crossover For Dads With Tons of Kids: Ford Expedition

 Now in its fourth iteration, the Expedition comes a vast assortment of technologies and family-friendly features.
-As if it weren’t clear enough what the target demo for this beast was, the cargo area behind the third row seat has a shelf that seems specifically designed to better organize kids’ soccer shoes.
+As if it weren’t clear enough what the target demo for this beast was, the cargo area behind the third-row seat has a shelf that seems specifically designed to better organize kids’ soccer shoes.
 But Ford isn’t ready to sacrifice power for accouterment.
 There’s plenty of torque from Ford’s turbocharged 3.5-liter V6 EcoBoost engine, so towing’s not a problem, even with a slew of kids in back.

-The Dad With Just One Kid: BMW X2
+Best SUV and Crossover For Dads With Just One Kid: BMW X2

-The Case for the Car: For those who think the lines between SUV, crossover, and car are getting too blurry, BMW presents the X2.
+Why you should buy it: For those who think the lines between SUV, crossover, and car are getting too blurry, BMW presents the X2.
 It hits dealerships in spring 2018, and as maddening as the pint-sized crossover is for those who really need to define what they drive, it’s just about perfect for anyone who really just wants a sports sedan, but needs more room.

 It’s not meant for off-roading — no one has driven it yet, but it should be well-suited for backroad jaunts — you can expect it to be a pretty much ideal compromise with enough real-world practicality to let you come across as a mature dad, but enough fun built in to keep a smile on your face.
 Pricing details will be announced next month, but expect it to start in the mid-$30,000 range with 228 hp, with options that will take it as high as your wallet desires.

-The Divorced Dad: Alfa Romeo Stelvio
+Best SUV and Crossover For Divorced Dads: Alfa Romeo Stelvio

-The Case for the Car: The words “sex appeal” simply do not apply to most SUVs.
+MSRP: $41,995Why you should buy it: The words “sex appeal” simply do not apply to most SUVs.
 Then again, all but one of the world’s SUVs aren’t built by an Italian motoring icon with a century-old tradition of building many of the world’s most drop-dead gorgeous vehicles.
 This isn’t the fastest SUV, or the most expensive, or the most off-road capable.
 Absolutely none of that matters with Alfa Romeo’s Stelvio, which takes its name from one of the most famous and daunting switchback roads in all of Europe.
 When you want your date to see what you roll up in, and when it matters how suave you look when you toss the keys to the valet, Stelvio is undoubtedly the winner.
 The fact that you can keep your kid’s baseball equipment in back is just a nice bonus.

-The Very Busy Dad: Toyota 4Runner
+Best SUV and Crossover For Very Busy Dads: Toyota 4Runner

-The Case for the Car: Unlike quite a few of the vehicles on this list, 4Runner is definitely not a crossover.
+Why you should buy it: Unlike quite a few of the vehicles on this list, 4Runner is definitely not a crossover.
 It originally traces its roots to Toyota’s legendary Hilux, also known as the patron saint of indestructible work trucks.
 The 4Runner is less station wagon than pickup truck — body-on-frame is the technical term — and that comes with its own set of pros and cons.

-Here’s a con: The 4Runner doesn’t drive with the ease of a family sedan or the grace of a sports car.
+Here’s a con: The 4Runner SUV doesn’t drive with the ease of a family sedan or the grace of a sports car.
 Here’s a prop: It might just be one of the more versatile rides on the market today.
 It’s one of the very few vehicles that would legitimately be equally at home packing kids into the carpool lane, traversing a jagged job site, or crossing the Mojave.

-The Case for the Car: In some subcultures of Americana, taking a Subaru station wagon on a camping trip is almost a rite of passage.
+Why you should buy it: In some subcultures of Americana, taking a Subaru station wagon on a camping trip is almost a rite of passage.
 Once you and your camping partner start making more camping partners, you do tend to need more space to bring your myriad campsite trappings.
 It’s not quite on dealership showrooms yet — it only debuted this fall — but the Ascent is basically the three-row, 8-passenger SUV you’ve always wished Subaru would build.

 What does that have to do with camping?
 Well, 72.6 cubic feet has quite a bit to do with it, actually, since it can hold basically everything you need for a family getaway.
 While no price has been announced, you can expect it to be reasonably appointed without breaking your budget.